 501.030: Registration of Medical Marijuana Treatment Center Agents

-An MTC shall apply for MTC agent registration for all its, board members, directors, employees, Executives, managers, and volunteers who are associated with that MTC.
-The Commission shall issue an agent Registration Card to each individual determined to be suitable for registration.
+An MTC shall apply for MTC agent registration for all its, employees, Executives, Owners, and volunteers who are associated with that MTC.
+The Commission shall issue an Agent Registration Card to each individual determined to be suitable for registration.
 All such individuals shall:

 Be 21 years of age or older;